-If you are thinking of applying for Maltese citizenship, then the Malta Individual Investor Programme (MIIP) could provide the ideal opportunity.
+If you are thinking of applying for Maltese citizenship to buy real estate in Malta or Gozo, the Malta Individual Investor Programme (MIIP), present in this guide, could provide the ideal opportunity.

 Launched in 2014, this successful programme has already permitted hundreds of people from outside the EU to acquire Maltese citizenship within a very short amount of time.
-Of course, this could enable you to enjoy all the rights and benefits that other Maltese people enjoy – including the ability to travel, work, study and live in Malta, and anywhere within the European Union.
+Of course, this could enable you to enjoy all the rights and benefits that other Maltese people enjoy – including the ability to buy Malta real estate travel, work, study and live in Malta, and anywhere within the European Union.

 Malta is an absolutely fantastic country to discover – whether you’re planning to live here full-time, or hope to use it as a base from which to enjoy other parts of the world.
 The island is located in the heart of the Mediterranean – just a short flight from central Europe and North Africa, making it the ideal gateway between the two.